just-jay/CMSC389R-Intro-To-Ethical-Hacking/homework11.md

 - 8 -> 7d xor 45 = 38 -> 8
 - 9 -> e8 xor db = 33 -> 3

-reading from bottom to top, we can see the flag: 389R-{ e}
+reading from bottom to top, we can see the flag: 389R-{ye}

 onebyone: For this part I also started by using r2.
 By this point I'd gotten better at using it, so I quickly found the main function and looked at it in the graph visualizer format (by running  `o main` and then `V`).